salesforce/lwc-rfcs/text/0000-light-dom-scoped-styles.md

 ## Adoption strategy

-Light DOM components are already opt-in (using `static shadow = false`), and scoped light DOM styles would also be opt-in, using `*.scoped.css`.
+Light DOM components are already opt-in (using `static renderMode = 'light'`), and scoped light DOM styles would also be opt-in, using `*.scoped.css`.

 # How we teach this